Rishikeshoza11/hotel-booking-ai-assignment/README.md

-# Hotel Booking Analytics System - AI Intern Assignment
+# Hotel Booking Analytics System

 ## Overview
 This project implements an AI-powered analytics system for hotel bookings with: